Crucible Theatre: History

-The building went through a £15 million refurbishment between 2007 and late 2009 – opening during that period only for the 2008 and 2009 World Snooker Championships.

-The Crucible reopened as a theatre on 11 February 2010 with a production of Henrik Ibsen's An Enemy of the People, with the official reopening by Prince Edward on 18 February 2010.
+The Crucible is a Grade II listed building.
+Between 2007 and late 2009, it went through a £15 million refurbishment, opening during that period only for the 2008 and 2009 World Snooker Championships.
+The Crucible reopened as a theatre on 11 February 2010 with a production of Henrik Ibsen's An Enemy of the People, and on 18 February it was officially reopened by Prince Edward.

 Operation

 Theatre

 The Crucible is a producing theatre where shows are designed and rehearsed in-house.
 Productions are normally overseen by the Sheffield Theatres Group which also comprises the smaller Playhouse, housed within the same complex, and the neighbouring receiving venue, the Lyceum.